Debugging and testing

 .

-Note, that some explorers deserialize the message body sent for you, while others don’t.
+Note that some explorers deserialize the message body sent for you, while others don’t.
 However, you can always parse it yourself locally.

-Parsing body of the emitted message
+Parsing the body of the emitted message

 Consider the following example: